gaehlerm/SoftwareEngineering/README.md

 I think this was the longest section in this book where I explain technical details for C++ that Python users don’t necessarily need.
 At the same time, I’d like to emphasize that this section was very important for the C++ and Java programmers.
 Both, for the quality of the code, and also for understanding how the whole concepts of includes, compiler and linker work.

-# 24. Datatypes
+# 24. Data types

 // what is the definition of data types and variable types?

 // primitive obsession -> David Sackstein Cppcon 2022

-There are hundreds of built-in datatypes.
+There are hundreds of built-in data types.
 But again, I recommend not to use too many of them.
 Types by themselves are not improving your code.
-Only use other built-in types than mentioned here if you think it does so.
+Only use more different built-in types than mentioned here if you think it does so.

 At the same time it has to be said that using custom types (classes) is highly recommended.
 For example you should always use a class `Money` when appropriate and not use floating point numbers.
 Using custom types makes the code more readable and easier to write.
 It prevents you from primitive obsession.

-"Primitive obsession is a code smell in which primitive data is used excessively to represent data models."
-This is a very common phenomenon.
+"Primitive obsession is a code smell in which primitive data is used excessively to represent data models." //David Sackstein Cppcon 2022// This is a very common phenomenon.
 Integer values are used as time, even though the there would be a time class in pretty much every programming language.
 Or strings are used to store all kind of information as we'll see an example further below.

-Here is a list of datatypes that I generally use.
+Here is a list of data types that I generally use.
 They are called differently in most languages.
 I write the Python name and in brackets the C++ name: floats, ints, lists (vectors), enums, Booleans, strings, dicts (maps), trees, classes, (pointers).

 I give you some explanations on all these types except floats, ints and classes.
-I simply don’t have anything to write about floats and ints.
-Except that I never use unsigned ints, as recommended by the google style guide.
+I simply don’t have anything to write about floats and ints, except that I never use unsigned ints, as recommended by the google style guide.
 Classes are discussed in their own section.

 ## Lists

 Lists are the work horse in programming.
 Whenever you deal with several values that should all be treated in the same way, they belong into a list.
 I would like to emphasize: to be treated the same way.
 If you do something with a list you should always iterate through all elements and do the same thing for all of them.
 If you somehow need just one value from a list, chances are high you shouldn’t use a list.

 Here is an example how not to do it:

 ```py
 fruits = [‘apple’, 1.5, 3.1, ‘banana’, 0.8, 2.1]
 ```